Vinschgau high alpine route

 Of course, you can pick out just the stage you like most.
-And naturally, on the way you will pass many breakpoints, including rustic mountain huts and new inns, where you can take a rest and where you find also a place for the night.
+And naturally, on the way you will pass many breakpoints, including rustic mountain huts and new inns, where you can have a rest and where you find also a place for the night.

 Those, who decide to explore the Vinschgau by foot, will get to know the region in all its details.
 This high alpine tour starts in the vicinity of Naturns and ends in Reschen.
 The way goes uphill and downhill, along old paths and new ones.
 Not only the several stages are very varied, but also the landscape, the mountain pastures, the menus in the refuges, as well as the sights you will pass by.

-For instance, hikers will see several famous places, including the church tower immersed in the Lake Reschensee, Glurns as smallest town in the Alps or the marble quarry in Laas.
+For instance, hikers will see several famous places, including the church tower immersed in the Lake Reschen, Glurns as smallest town in the Alps or the marble quarry in Laas.
 Other sights are the mighty buildings of the castle Churburg or Reinhold Messner’s castle Juval, the prehistoric hilltop site Ganglegg in Schluderns or the monastery Marienberg in Burgeis.

 Stages of the high alpine tour Vinschgau: